Medically Reviewed by Heather Reynolds, CNM, MSN, FACNM

 Like other forms of diabetes, this condition can be managed once it is diagnosed.
 The goal is to keep your blood sugar levels within normal ranges (less than 95 mg/dL when fasting, less than 130 to 140 mg/dL one hour after eating).

 You can usually do this by following a specific diet high in complex carbohydrates (such as whole-grain cereals) and low in simple sugars, such as found in cakes and candies.
 Ask to meet with a nutritionist to develop the right diet for you.

 You may also need to monitor your blood glucose yourself.
 Self-blood glucose monitoring allows you to track your glucose levels at home without extra trips to your health care professional.
 You may need to test your blood several times a day, usually first thing in the morning before eating and one to two hours after each meal.

 You do this with a device that pricks your finger for a drop of blood.
 You put the blood on a test strip, insert it into a small machine and the results appear on the monitor.

-If you can't control your blood sugar levels through diet alone, you may need insulin, a hormone you take via a shot that helps return your blood glucose levels to normal.
+If you can't control your blood sugar levels through diet alone, an oral medicine for diabetes such as glyburide or metformin or you may need insulin, a hormone you take via a shot that helps return your blood glucose levels to normal.